NVIDIA-AI-IOT/redaction_with_deepstream/README.md

 4. Follow the installation instructions in the REAME in the downloaded tar file.

-5. Key points during the DS installation include:
+5. Key points during the DeepStream installation include:

 	* build OpenCV with CUDA9.2 and with GStreamer enabled